CGLIFE7/KronosDocs/docs/docs/tutorial/interfaceandmenus.md

        - LEFTMOUSE
        - MIDDLEMOUSE
    > - In similar fashion to the pie menu, you can very quickly press W and another key and release immediately after.

-## Help Shortcuts

-Alt - Clicking any menu item will bring up the respective help page on this doc website.